2018 Year-End Tax Planning for Individuals

 Other than not being taxable until the proceeds are received, interest on issued Series EE bonds may be exempt from tax if the proceeds of the bond are used to pay certain educational expenses for yourself or your dependents, and the requirements of “qualified United States savings bonds” are met.

-Other ways to defer income include installment sales and tax-free exchanges of “like-kind” investment or business property.
+Other ways to defer income include installment sales and tax- free exchanges of “like-kind” investment or business property.
+Following tax reform, such like-kind exchanges apply only to real property and do not apply to exchanges of personal or intangible property.

-The Health Care and Education Reconciliation Act imposes an additional 3.8% tax (“net investment income tax”) on net investment income in excess of certain thresholds for taxable years beginning after December 31, 2012.
+The Health Care and Education Reconciliation Act imposes an additional 3.8 percent tax (net investment income tax) on net investment income in excess of certain thresholds for taxable years beginning after December 31, 2012.
 Examples of net investment income include non-business interest, dividends, and capital gains.
 Net investment income also includes business income from an activity in which the taxpayer does not materially participate, including from partnerships and S corporations.
-Income excluded from net investment income includes wages, unemployment compensation, self-employment income, Social Security benefits, tax-exempt interest, distributions from certain qualified retirement plans, and non-investment income from businesses in which the taxpayer is a material participant.
-The 3.8% tax is applicable to taxpayers with modified adjusted gross income for 2017 exceeding $250,000 for married couples and surviving spouses, $125,000 for married individuals filing separate returns, and $200,000 for single individuals and head of household filers.
+Income excluded from net investment income includes wages, unemployment compensation, self- employment income, Social Security benefits, tax-exempt interest, distributions from certain qualified retirement plans, and non-investment income from businesses in which the taxpayer is a material participant.
+The 3.8 percent tax is applicable to taxpayers with modified adjusted gross income for 2018 exceeding $250,000 for married couples and surviving spouses, $125,000 for married individuals filing separate returns, and $200,000 for single individuals and head of household filers.
 You should be aware that these statutory threshold amounts are not indexed for inflation.
-The tax is 3.8% of the lesser of your net investment income or the excess of your modified adjusted gross income over the applicable threshold amount stated above.
+The tax is 3.8 percent of the lesser of your net investment income or the excess of your modified adjusted gross income over the applicable threshold amount stated above.
 This tax is also likely to apply to a significant portion of the net investment income of an estate or trust that is otherwise subject to income tax on such income.
-The aforementioned tax reform proposal does not address the net investment income tax.
+The suspension of most itemized deductions under tax reform eliminates the use of such itemized deductions against net investment income for tax years beginning in 2018 and ending before 2026.

 Planning Suggestion: We strongly encourage you to consult your investment and tax advisors to maximize the after-tax returns if you believe your portfolio may not be currently aligned to account for increased tax exposure.

 Caution: The Service will scrutinize deferrals of income between owner-employees and their closely-held corporations.
-Additionally, if you own more than 50% of a taxable (C) corporation or any stock of an S corporation that reports its income on an accrual method of accounting, the corporation can deduct a year-end bonus to you only when it is paid.
-Also, any deferred compensation arrangements must comply with the section 409A rules discussed later in this letter.
-These rules may prevent a reduction of 2017 taxable income by deferral but elections can be made before December 31, 2017, that affect your 2018 taxable income.
+Additionally, if you own more than 50 percent of a taxable (C) corporation or any stock of an S corporation that reports its income on an accrual method of accounting, the corporation can deduct a year-end bonus to you only when it is paid.
+Also, any deferred compensation arrangements must comply with the Section 409A rules discussed later in this letter.
+These rules may prevent a reduction of 2018 taxable income by deferral but elections can be made before December 31, 2018, that affect your 2019 taxable income.

-Note, that the impact of the proposed tax changes on your effective tax rate should be carefully evaluated before deferring income.
+The impact of the tax reform changes on your effective tax rate should be carefully evaluated before deferring income.

 The tax rates for the Medicare (hospital insurance) portion of the social security tax are:

-An additional 0.9% tax on all wages and self-employment income in excess of $200,000 for single, head of household and surviving spouse taxpayers, $250,000 for married taxpayers filing jointly, and $125,000 for married taxpayers filing a separate return.
+There is an additional 0.9 percent tax on all wages and self- employment income in excess of $200,000 for single, head of household and surviving spouse taxpayers, $250,000 for married taxpayers filing jointly, and $125,000 for married taxpayers filing a separate return.

-This tax is imposed on all employee compensation and self-employment income, including vested deferred compensation, without any limitation or cap.
-The income thresholds for the additional 0.9% tax apply first to total wages, and then to self-employment income.
+This tax is imposed on all employee compensation and self- employment income, including vested deferred compensation, without any limitation or cap.
+The income thresholds for the additional 0.9 percent tax apply first to total wages, and then to self-employment income.

 Planning Suggestion: If you are a shareholder in an S corporation, you might be able to reduce the tax by reducing your salary.
 However, reasonable compensation must be paid to S corporation shareholders for services rendered to the S corporation.